The category of reduced orbifolds in local charts: Abstract

 \section{Abstract}

-It is well known that reduced orbifolds and proper effective foliation groupoids are closely related.
-We propose a notion of maps between reduced orbifolds and a definition of a category in terms of (marked atlas) groupoids such that the arising category of orbifolds is isomorphic (not only equivalent) to this groupoid category.
+It is well-known that reduced smooth orbifolds and proper effective foliation Lie groupoids form equivalent categories.
+However, for certain recent lines of research, equivalence of categories is not sufficient.
+We propose a notion of maps between reduced smooth orbifolds and a definition of a category in terms of marked proper effective \'etale Lie groupoids such that the arising category of orbifolds is isomorphic (not only equivalent) to this groupoid category.